Do you want to learn Java?

 Java: A Beginner’s Guide, Sixth Edition

-Essential Java Programming Skills-Made Easy!
-Fully updated for Java Platform, Standard Edition 8 (Java SE 8), Java: A Beginner’s Guide, Sixth Edition gets you started programming in Java right away.
-Bestselling programming author Herb Schildt begins with the basics, such as how to create, compile, and run a Java program.
-He then moves on to the keywords, syntax, and constructs that form the core of the Java language.
+Essential Programming Skills-Made Easy!
+Fully updated for Java Platform, Standard Edition 8 (SE 8), it gets you started programming right away.
+Bestselling programming author Herb Schildt begins with the basics, such as how to create, compile, and run a program.
+He then moves on to the keywords, syntax, and constructs that form the core of the language.
 This Oracle Press resource also covers some of Java’s more advanced features, including multithreaded programming, generics, and Swing.
-Of course, new Java SE 8 features such as lambda expressions and default interface methods are described.
-An introduction to JavaFX, Java’s newest GUI, concludes this step-by-step tutorial.
+Of course, new SE 8 features such as lambda expressions and default interface methods are described.
+An introduction to JavaFX, it’s newest GUI, concludes this step-by-step tutorial.
 Designed for Easy Learning: Key Skills & Concepts — Chapter-opening lists of specific skills covered in the chapter Ask the Expert — Q&A sections filled with bonus information and helpful tips…

 Building Java Programs: A Back to Basics Approach (4th Edition)

-For courses in Java Programming.
-Layered, Back-to-Basics Approach to Java Programming.
-Newly revised and updated, this Fourth Edition of Building Java Programs: A Back to Basics Approach uses a layered strategy to introduce Java programming, with the aim of overcoming the difficulty associated with introductory programming textbooks.
-The authors’ proven and class-tested “back to basics” approach introduces programming fundamentals first, with new syntax and concepts added over multiple chapters, and object-oriented programming discussed only once readers have developed a basic understanding of Java programming.
-Previous editions have established the text’s reputation as an excellent choice for thoroughly introducing the basics of computer science, and new material in the Fourth Edition incorporates concepts related to Java 8, functional programming, and image manipulation…
+For courses in Programming.
+Layered, Back-to-Basics Approach to Programming.
+Newly revised and updated, this Fourth Edition: A Back to Basics Approach uses a layered strategy to introduce programming, with the aim of overcoming the difficulty associated with introductory programming textbooks.
+The authors’ proven and class-tested “back to basics” approach introduces programming fundamentals first, with new syntax and concepts added over multiple chapters, and object-oriented programming discussed only once readers have developed a basic understanding of programming.
+Previous editions have established the text’s reputation as an excellent choice for thoroughly introducing the basics of computer science, and new material in the Fourth Edition incorporates concepts related to version 8, functional programming, and image manipulation…

 Intro to Java Programming, Comprehensive Version (10th Edition)